-Pertinent and timely information from Residence Life will be sent out to all students on campus to check your email frequently and read the information contained in the emails thoroughly.
-Your student email serves as the primary form of housing in News & Updates.
+Pertinent and timely information from Residence Life will be sent out to all students on campus via Truman email.
+It is important to check your email frequently and read the information contained in the emails thoroughly.
+Your student email serves as the primary form of students interested in fraternity and sorority life.